bit-bots/bitbots_vision/bitbots_vision/docs/manual/tutorials/train_yolo.rst

 Now you have to go to each image set you selected and select the format and press ``export``.
 After a short loading time your new export will show up on the right.
-You should download this and preferably name it <id>.yaml These yamls then have to be transferred to the work station and put into the folder with the images for the image set with the same id.
+You should download this and preferably name it <id>.yaml These yamls then have to be transferred to the work station and put into the folder as the image set with the same id.
 You can then use the `createYoloLabels.py
 <https://github.com/bit-bots/AutoImageLabeler/blob/master/yolo/createYoloLabels.py>`_
 script provided in the `AutoImageLabeler